 A Guide to Sprained Ankle Compensation Claims

 On this page, you will find a full and detailed guide to making a compensation claim for an ankle sprain or strain injury.
-It describes the process of making a successful claim, and aims to answer questions such as, how much compensation can I claim for a sprained ankle? amongst others.
+It describes the process of making a successful claim, and aims to answer questions such as how much sprained ankle injury compensation could I be owed?
+Amongst others.
 Within this guide, you will find information and advice such as:

 - What is a sprained ankle?
 How it is defined medically, and what the typical symptoms and treatment are.